So I think I'll be six for ever and ever."

 - Philippe from Achewood also seems like he will always be five, especially if this strip is canon...

-- Actress Mary Dahll suffered from a disease that prevented her from physically aging past the age of about 6 or so.
-She was a sit-com star for a while playing a little girl named Baby Doll.
-Eventually she quit and tried to become a serious actress with less than no success.
+- Batman: The Animated Series: Actress Mary Louise Dahl suffered from a very rare disease that prevented her from physically aging past the age of about 6 or so.
+She was a sitcom star for a while playing a little girl named Baby Doll.
+Eventually, she quit and tried to become a serious actress with less than no success.
 After a series of failures she resorted to kidnapping her old castmates in an attempt to relive her glory years and drawing the attention of Batman.

-- In Young Justice, Superboy still looks the same after a five year Time Skip.
+- In Young Justice (2010), Superboy still looks the same after a five-year Time Skip.
 One of the side effects of the cloning process that created him is that he will always look sixteen.
 He still ages internally, so he's not immortal.